zla-io/trust-keystore/README.md

 ## License

-Trust Keystore is available under the GNU GPL.
-See the [LICENSE](https://github.com/TrustWallet/trust-keystore/blob/master/LICENSE) file for more info.
+Zilla Keystore is available under the GNU GPL.
+See the [LICENSE](https://github.com/zla-io/zilla-keystore/blob/master/LICENSE) file for more info.